EGA-archive/refgenDetector/README.md

 # EGA - RefgenDetector

+RefgenDetector is a bioinformatics tool that **infers the reference genome assembly** used to create aligment files (BAM/CRAM/header) and VCFs.

+## Aligment Files

-RefgenDetector is a bioinformatics tool that infers the reference genome assembly used during read alignment by analyzing file headers.
-It identifies major genome releases and derived assemblies across humans and multiple other species by analyzing contig names and lengths.
+It identifies major genome releases and derived assemblies across humans and multiple other species by analyzing contig names and lengths **from the header**.
 Benchmarking against 94 synthetic datasets achieved a 100% accuracy rate, while large-scale testing on 918,404 real-world files demonstrated 97.13% correctness, failing only when files’ headers are incomplete.

-## Description
+### Description

 RefgenDetector is able to infer the following reference genomes: